 - Were you pleasantly (or unpleasantly) surprised by your performance?

 - Did you learn anything that you want to remind yourself about next time?

 When you start your next session, glance over this reflection to compare your assessments to your previous session.

 Here at GMB we always emphasize that training is for the rest of our lives, not just for a little bit here and there.

 Remove the sense of competition, especially with others, and maybe even with yourself.
-Your fitness training doesn’t have to be a battle, and in a lot of ways, that “warrior” attitude is counterproductive – or at least artificial for most of us.
+Your fitness training doesn’t have to be a battle.
+Train because you want to.
+Do better when you can, and don’t beat yourself up when you can’t.

 The principles of autoregulation are built into each of our programs.
 If you’re used to pushing yourself hard and want to build strength and conditioning in the context of a program that can be adjusted to your needs each day, our Integral Strength program is a good place to start.

 It’s a good introduction to the balance between intense training and mindful reflection.